the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

+Pavlov is NOT supported by SideQuest as it will be officially purchasable Via the Oculus app store in the future.

-For any issues, Mac or otherwise see the  [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB) for direct instructions also this is a Windows only guide
+For any issues, Mac or otherwise see the  [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB) for direct instructions also Pavlov, beyond that this is a simple Windows only guide and is the most support we can provide in the matter

 Make sure you have the most recent Folder for PavLov from the [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB)